ugurcanvurgun/ugurcanvurgun.github.io/_pages/research.md

 ## **Reviewing**

 - Folia Linguistica
-- CogSci (The Annual Conference of Cognitive Science Society)
+- The Annual Conference of Cognitive Science Society (CogSci)
 - Journal of Clinical and Translational Science
 - Pacific Symposium on Biocomputing
-- Annual Conference of the Society for Human Sentence Processing
+- Annual Conference of the Society for Human Sentence Processing (HSP)
+- American Psychological Association (APA)

 <br/>